yaldabaoth444/Asphalt9/README.md

 This project is used on the Xiaomi Mi 9T smartphone.
 Other resolutions require a complete reconfiguration.

 Already done: \ō͡≡o˞̶
-- Multiplayer MP1, MP2, MP3
+- Multiplayer MP1, MP2, MP3 +Downgrade
 - Daily Events (DE)
 - Special Events, include Showroom (SE)
 - Cars filtering